Mantalenka/nota_majdat_swampdota/README.md

 Find unit in base (is z left down corner (x > 249 and x < 2513) & (z > 7640 and z < 9978))
 - argument: type_of_unit
+- argument: inBase (boolean)		- if true, search only in base, otherwise also outside

 * FindAllArmMav